How do we determine if you are suffering from Dry Eye or MGD?

 - The first and only treatment that addresses the cause of Evaporative Dry Eye at the source, allowing your eyelid glands to produce the oils required for a healthy tear film.
 Other treatments – warm compresses and drops – just give you temporary symptomatic relief.

 - The only treatment that can give you sustained relief through improved gland function.
 Other treatments require daily, and some times even hourly, attention to keep your Evaporative Dry Eye under control.

 - A powerful step in managing Dry Eye disease, providing symptom relief and helping stop the cycle of Dry Eye deterioration and worsening symptoms.

-The procedure is non-invasive, can be performed in our office, and takes less than five minutes.
+The Lipiflow procedure is non-invasive, can be performed in our office, and treatment of both eyes takes twelve minutes.
 Please call our office at 305-598-2020 or Request an Appointment on our website, to schedule an evaluation with one of our Dry Eye specialists today.